Azure/Databricks360/README.md

 The Repository is structure into two main parts:
 * [IAC](/iac-adb-360/README.md) : Infrastructure as code in directory iac-adb-360
-* [Content](/content-adb-360/README.md) : the notebooks and workflow definitions to implement the lakehouse with the medallion architecture
+* [Content](/bundle_adb_360/README.md) : the notebooks and workflow definitions to implement the lakehouse with the medallion architecture via Asset Bundles